-We next sought to rule out potential alternative explanations for the buffering effect of speaker nonverbal affection for avoidantly attached listeners.
-First, we sought to ensure that the effects of speaker nonverbal affection for avoidantly attached individuals were not due to pre-existing differences in relationship satisfaction.
-The results held at conventional or marginal significance when controlling for the baseline relationship satisfaction of the speaker (.18 $\geq$ all $bs \geq$ .06, .02 $\leq$ all $ps \leq$ .06) and the listener (.24 $\geq$ all $bs \geq$ .08, .03 $\leq$ all $ps \leq$ .08).
+attached individuals were not due to pre-existing differences in relationship satisfaction.
+The results held at conventional or marginal significance when controlling for the baseline relationship satisfaction of the speaker (.18 \ge all $bs \ge$.06, $.02 \le \text{all } ps \le .06$) and the listener ($.24 \ge \text{all } bs \ge .08$, $.03 \le$ all $ps \leq .08$).
 Second, it was also possible that our effects could be attributed to participants experiencing a high degree of positive emotions prior to arriving in the lab, rather than to the behavioral patterns during the conversation.
 The results also held when controlling for the listeners' baseline positive emotions with one exception.
-The speaker nonverbal affection by listener avoidance interaction dropped below (marginal) significance for listener positive emotion when controlling for the listeners' baseline positive emotion, b=.12, SE=.09, t(491)=1.37, p=.17, though the pattern remained the same as demonstrated in Figure 1C.
+The speaker nonverbal affection by listener avoidance interaction dropped below (marginal) significance for listener positive emotion when controlling for the listeners' baseline positive emotion, b = .12, SE = .09, t(491) = 1.37, p = .17, though the pattern remained the same as demonstrated in Figure 1C.
 Third, we reasoned that some individuals may demonstrate heightened receptiveness and positive emotions not due to any speaking style in particular, but because they spent more time on the intimacy-inducing task.
-The results remained the same at conventional or marginal significance when controlling for the length of the conversation ( $.16 \ge \text{all } bs \ge .08$ , $.03 \le \text{all } ps \le .10$ ).
+The results remained the same at conventional or marginal significance when controlling for the length of the conversation (.16 \ge all $bs \ge$.08, .03 \le all $ps \le$.10).
 Finally, we aimed to rule out the possibility that the speaker nonverbal affection by listener avoidance interaction may be observed due to differing communication patterns by couples at varying relationship length.
-Controlling for relationship length did not change the observed effects ( $.17 \ge \text{all } bs \ge .06$ , $.02 \le \text{all } ps \le .08$ ).
+Controlling for relationship length did not change the observed effects (.17 \ge all $bs \ge$.06, .02 \le all $ps \le$.08).